FedAVO: Improving Communication Efficiency in Federated Learning with African Vultures Optimizer: Experimental Evaluation

-Moreover, FedAVO requires fewer communication rounds to reach peak performance, regardless of the data distribution settings.
-The aforementioned figures portray an in-depth analysis of our FL optimization approach.
-In Figure \ref{fig:13}, we set a threshold of 90\% accuracy to compare FedAVO with state-of-the-art FL approaches and evaluated the accuracy gain over multiple communication rounds.
-Algorithms that cross the threshold with fewer communication rounds are supposed to have a higher convergence rate.
-For MNIST dataset on both data distributions, FedAVO reduces 30 communication rounds compared to FedAvg since within 2 communication rounds FedAVO reaches the determined threshold.
-FedAVO also achieves faster convergence on the CIFAR-10 dataset, as depicted in Figure \ref{fig:14}.
-To evaluate FedAVO further, we set the threshold value at 60\% for CIFAR-10.
-Unlike FedAvg, FedAVO shows robust performance in CIFAR-10 Non-IID settings.
-FedAVO reaches the threshold within $50$ communication rounds, while FedAvg requires up to 200 communication rounds.
-In addition, FedAVO reduces communication rounds by up to 150 for the CIFAR-10 dataset.
-FedAVO cuts down communication rounds by up to 50 for the CIFAR-10 dataset and by an average of 20 for the MNIST dataset when compared to FedGWO and FedPSO.
-From our extensive result analysis, we can conclude that implementing FedAVO with FL technique can reduce the communication round requirements by half and even more.
+In Figure \ref{fig:13}, we set a 90\% accuracy threshold to compare FedAVO against state-of-the-art FL methods, measuring the accuracy gain over multiple communication rounds.
+Algorithms that surpass the threshold in fewer communication rounds are deemed to have a higher convergence rate.
+For the MNIST dataset, under Non-IID distribution FedAVO outperforms FedAvg by reducing communication rounds by 80.
+Remarkably, FedAVO achieves the specified threshold within 100 communication rounds.
+Furthermore, on the CIFAR-10 dataset, as depicted in Figure \ref{fig:13}(b), FedAVO demonstrates expedited convergence.
+To further evaluate FedAVO, we set a 60\% threshold for CIFAR-10.
+In contrast to FedAvg, FedAVO exhibits robust performance in CIFAR-10 Non-IID scenarios, reaching the threshold within 300 communication rounds compared to FedAvg's 450 rounds.
+For the CIFAR-10 dataset, FedAVO effectively reduces communication rounds by up to 150.
+Based on our extensive result analysis, we can conclude that the implementation of FedAVO within FL techniques can halve or even more the communication round requirements, showcasing its efficacy in enhancing the convergence rate.